Israel-Laguan/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.
 It targets debian systems, but it should work on *nix as well (with apt-get).

+I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
+In all that time, every time I've set up a new Linux or OS X machine, I've copied over my .bashrc file and my ~/bin folder to each machine manually.
+And I've never done a very good job of actually maintaining these files.
+It's been a total mess.

+I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
+In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
+Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.

 # Features